Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 # Configure the Cluster Agent

-In the cluster directory, modify the cluster-agent.yaml
+In the cluster agent directory, modify the resource definition `cluster-agent.yaml`

 `cd cluster-agent`